SoCalGas® provides the following information to assist those who have questions about filing a claim.

 While SoCalGas exercises reasonable diligence and care to furnish and deliver service to our customers, and to avoid any service interruption, we are not liable for damages for any failure to deliver gas or provide service to our customers, which failure in any way or manner results from breakage of our facilities, however caused, war, riots, acts of God, strikes, failure of/ or interruption in service, operating limitations or other conditions beyond our reasonable control.

-Alternatively, you can download a Claims Form (Adobe PDF), and mail the form and supporting documents to:
+Alternatively, you can download a Claims Form (Adobe PDF) and mail or fax the form and supporting documents to:

 PO Box 30048